artikcloud/artikcloud-cloudconnector-samples/template/README.md

   # don't need the PKCS#12 file anymore
   rm keystore.pkcs12
   ```
-1. Edit MyCloudConnectorRun.groovy to use the keystore with the certificate (don't forget to change the domain name, the path, the password)
+1. Edit `MyCloudConnectorRun.groovy` to use the keystore with the certificate (don't forget to change the domain name, the path, and the password).

   ```
   def srvCfg = SimpleHttpServer.makeServerConfig('my.domain.com', 9080, 9083, "etc/letsencrypt/archive/my.domain.com/keystore.jks", null, "keyStorePassword", null)